vbotka/ansible-freebsd-pf/README.md

 ```
 (see defaults/main/pf.yml)

-* Since the version 2.7.1 the configuration of the above services is completely
+* By default, since the version 2.7.1, the configuration of the above services is completely
-  disabled by default
+  disabled

 ```yaml
 pf_blacklistd: false